Nadeau-Innovations/site/content/post/tesla-bot/index.md

 - 37:30 knee joint not back driveable; efficient and effective design, but what about intrinsic safety?
 - actuators similar to powertrain designed for tesla
 - 41:00 simulation
+  - this is why tesla will make their own motors; focused on holistic optimization for their applications; they will have enough volume to justify
 - 43:00 roller screws and actuators and clutch; define these things for the reader
   - https://en.wikipedia.org/wiki/Roller_screw
   - https://www.ewellix.com/en/products/ball-and-roller-screws/roller-screws/planetary-roller-screws